Sunny-Sahota/WPF_EF-Safari_Explorer/README.md

 Fully implemented the add/Update methods and created relevant gui logic around it to display a professional format to user.
 ###### Improvements:
 To get feedback from stakeholders and piers on the state of the program in order to facilitate necessary changes to the product.

+### Project Retrospective

+>In this weeklong project I have learned many skills and techniques through completing tasks within the project backlog.
+Here are my most important:
+>1.
+How to create a code model and implement migrations.
+>2.
+Frames and navigation methods.
+>3.
+Implementing CRUD functionality.
+>4.
+Testing CRUD.
+>5.
+Formatting xaml to facilitate a professional gui layer.
+>6.
+Created a random generator that pulls an animal out of the database and displays it to the front end.
+>7.
+Implemented and agile approach throughout the project, using Kanban to track the progress of tasks within project.
+###### What I would do differently next time:
+For the next project I think it is vital to understand the importance of tasks and to order them correctly.
+So that implementation of core features can be done earlier in the project.
+This allows for more feedback to be given on harder tasks completed.
+>For example, implementing CRUD functionalities during sprint 3 rather than 4 would have allowed me to get feedback and to test all before Friday.
+Which was the last chance to get feedback on work done.
+This would have highlighted issues within the program, my piers faced and overcame.
+Preventing me from doing similar mistakes.
+###### What I will do next:
+Now that I have implemented and tested CRUD, it will allow me to make a more tailor-made program and include all the features I had only partially added.
+For example:
+>1.
+Random Animal Generated Feature, the next iteration of this would be to randomly select an animal and populate it in a User table of animals encountered (local user data table) rather than animals available (Pre-existing animal data).
+>2.
+The next feature to be implemented, is to then allow the user to take a quiz based upon a threshold of animals encountered for each quiz level.
+The more animals encountered the more quizzes the high the score.
+At present only a temporary solution exists for demonstration purposes.
+>3.
+A user experience level could have been created depending on the how many correct answers and total animals discovered.
+This would allow me to map all the data into the user table with a login.
+>3.
+Finally, more error handling that prevents users implementing invalid characters depending on the box content.
+Additionally, creating Drop down lists where necessary to prevent human error even further.
+Research was carried out but not implemented, the corresponding methods where regex and combo box to complete this feature.

+I have highlighted features that would be built on pre-existing foundations, to give a better understanding of the true intentions I had with the application at the start of the project.